.mh

-As of 2021, a search shows three active websites using a .mh domain: one for the government's Natural Disaster Management Office, one for the school system, and one for a telecommunications company.
-The latter has two separate .mh domains, though both serve the same website.
+As of 2021, a search showed three active websites using a .mh domain: one for the government's Natural Disaster Management Office, one for the school system, and one for a telecommunications company.
+The Natural Disaster Management Office website went offline a year later.
+In 2022, the Office of Commerce, Investment & Tourism created a site under the domain, but moved to .org in late 2023.
+The same year, Wahoo, a store based in Majuro, opened a website under the domain.

 Most of the people who govern a site from the Marshall Islands usually register it under .com, .net or .org.
 Almost all sites registered to entities in the Marshall Islands are hosted in other countries.